unlikelyso/unlikelyso/src/blog/user-research-participant-recruiting-for-startup-engineers-and-product-managers.md

 <br/>

 <p>
 You might fear doing so too often and wearing out your welcome.
-That is definitely possible, but I have pestered my friends and family over the years, but they have not minded - they were used to it.
+That is definitely possible.
+I have pestered my friends and family over the years, but they have not minded — they were used to it.
 And if they minded, they did not respond.
 So reach out and ask.
 Let people decide for themselves.
-Switch up your recruiting pool so that they can get a break. !!!
+Switch up your recruiting pool so that they can get a break.
 Could friends and family be biased and not give honest feedback because they do not want to hurt your feelings?
 This problem exists with random strangers as well.
 There are ways to elicit frank feedback and get around their desire to please and be nice.
 What is a more probable drawback is that they might represent a skewed